You are listening to the Sean Hannity Radio Show Podcast.

 Glad you called.

-I've been uh thinking about Assange as well, and I'm hoping that he can he can blow that bomb of an October surprise that can hopefully bring Hillary down because she's truly the head of the Clinton crime syndicate.
+I've been thinking about Assange as well, and I'm hoping that he can blow a bomb of an October surprise that can hopefully bring Hillary down because she's truly the head of the Clinton crime syndicate.

-I mean the fact that he says it's easy to hack into the Pentagon the fact that he did it at sixteen years of age it's mind blowing.
+I mean, the fact that he says it's easy to hack into the Pentagon, the fact that he did it at 16 years of age, it's mind-blowing.

-The second thing the fact that our government is so corrupt and they've been exposed as such hypocrites and the third thing that was kind of reassuring from the guy I thought was he's not after private citizens.
+And the third thing that was kind of reassuring from the guy, I thought, was he's not after private citizens.

 He's after governments that are corrupt and exposing corruption.

-I am told within Democratic ranks they're they are literally in their pants over this whole Julian Assange issue.
+I am told within Democratic ranks, they are literally in their pants over this whole Julian Assange issue.

 You push me because you want me to say it.